Butler Ballet Summer Intensive

 If you have any further questions regarding the Intensive curriculum, please contact artistic director, Marek Cholewa.

-- Ballet class: Leotard and skirt (dark solid colors) with pink tights.
+- Ballet class: Leotard and skirt (both dark solid colors, standard length skirt) with skin-toned tights.
 For ballet class you are welcome to use unitards.

 - Character class: Character skirt (length to the knee level) and character shoes.